petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ## Extract&lt;T,U>

 This is the opposite of `Exclude<T,U>` and therefore also operates on union types.
-It creates a type with types from `T` that are assignable to `U`.
+It creates a type with types from `T` which are assignable to `U`.
 Here's the implementation:

 ```typescript
 type Extract<T, U> = T extends U ?
 T : never